Milka – A Film About Taboos

 Milka – A Film About Taboos (Milka – elokuva tabuista) is a 1980 Finnish drama film directed by Rauni Mollberg.
 It was entered into the 31st Berlin International Film Festival.

 Plot

-Milka is a 14-year-old still childlike girl who lives with her mother in a tiny isolated community in Northern Finland.
-The girl misses her dead father and prays God to show her what love is.
-The mother employs a man nicknamed Christ-Devil to help in the hay making.
-He stays in the house and courts both the mother and daughter.
+Milka is a 14-year-old girl who lives with her mother in a tiny isolated community in Northern Finland.
+The girl misses her dead father and prays to God to show her what love is.
+The mother employs a man named Ojanen (and nicknamed "Christ-Devil") to help in the hay making.
+He stays in the house and courts both the mother and the daughter.
 Later he vanishes unexpectedly, and the mother, who wished to marry him, notices that Milka is pregnant by him.